eBay/accessibility-ruleset-runner/examples/python/README.md

 <b>Note:</b> Windows users may need to add the location of Python (ie C:\Python27) to the Path environment variable.

 <a href='https://pypi.org/project/pip/'>pip</a> is the package installer for Python.  pip comes preinstalled for Python versions above Python 2.7.9.
-You might also visit the <a href='https://pip.pypa.io/en/stable/installing/'>pip installation page</a>, if you need to install pip manually.
+If you need to install pip manually, you may visit the <a href='https://pip.pypa.io/en/stable/installing/'>pip installation page</a> .

 <b>Note:</b> Windows users may need to add the location of pip (ie C:\Python27\Scripts) to the Path environment variable.